peterg4/Pathfinder/README.md

 # Pathfinder
-Visualizer for pathfinding algorithms including: Djikstra's Algortihm and A*.
-Includes recursive division maze generation as well as custom wall and weight additions that influence the optimum path.
+Visualizer for Djikstra's Algortihm and A* pathfinding algorithms.
+Includes recursive division, and Prim's maze generation as well as custom wall and weight additions that influence the optimum path.

+# Demo
 Hosted at https://peterg4.github.io/Pathfinder/build/index.html